 One of the most difficult, yet important, decisions you must make when you create a trust of any kind is who you will appoint as the trustee.
-Whether this is the first trust you have ever created, or only one of many you have created, take the time to consider a few important factors before you make the decision who to appoint.
+Whether this is the first trust you have ever created or only one of many you have created, take the time to consider a few important factors before you make the decision on who to appoint.

 - Location of Trust Assets and Beneficiaries: Your trustee needs to be able to effectively manage the trust assets in order to ensure the success of the trust.
 If the trust includes tangible assets, such as real property, then the trustee should have easy access to the assets.
 In addition, although being physically located close to the beneficiaries is not essential, it is desirable in order to make communication easier.